lechien73/FizzBuzzLang/README.md

 0002: 0
 0003: 45 <
 ```
 Our data-space pointer is at address 0003.
-The command `FIZZ FIZBUZZ FIZZ` will cause address 0003 to be stored in the FIZZ location.
+The command `FIZZ FIZZBUZZ FIZZ` will cause address 0003 to be stored in the FIZZ location.

 If we want to jump to that location in the data-space, we can do so with the command: `FIZZ FIZZBUZZ FIZZBUZZ FIZZ`, which will cause the data-space pointer to move to the address stored in the `FIZZ` location.